-At times the amount of growth on pastures may be greater than can be utilized by livestock.
-Where this happens it is good practice to clip the old growth.
-This will lead to a renewal of growth from the crowns of the plants.
-It is well in clipping to set the sickle bar so that it will be at least 3 inches above the ground.
+Clipping of old or bunchy growth not utilized by the livestock will stimulate new, even growth and more tender palatable forage.
+It is well in clipping to settle the sickle bar so that it will be at least 3 inches above the ground.